keee99/lightftp-fuzzer/README.md

 ## FAQ
 1. After running the `python main_ftp.py`, this line appears for each iteration `550 permission denied`.
 How to fix?
-   Ensure that the `root` value for each user is properly defined in the `fftp.conf` in both `Source/Release` and `Tester/new` directcory and ensure the empty folder exists in that path.
+   - Ensure that the `root` value for each user is properly defined in the `fftp.conf` in both `Source/Release` and `Tester/new` directory and ensure the empty folder exists in that path.
+   - Ensure that the proper line breaks are used in .sh scripts and both `fftp.conf` files  (`LF` for UNIX systems, `CRLF` for Windows systems)